bih/spotify-web-playback-react-template/README.md

 ## Components

+Some notes:
-Spotify will load the Web Playback SDK when the page initially loads, not when you call the `<WebPlayback />` element in your React code.
+- Spotify will load the Web Playback SDK when the page initially loads, not when you call the `<WebPlayback />` element in your React code
-The way we're doing it now is far less complicated, but loading the SDK only when we need it is something we'd like to work on for the future to improve performance in advanced React applications.
+- The `<WebPlayback />` component will select the right children React components, so the `onPlayerReady` and `onPlayerStateChange` are available only for additional customization and control.

 ### <WebPlayback />